 Another gimmicky term is ‘Lipo-shaving’.
 In truth, they are all the same liposuction procedure!
 Some entrepreneurial clinics use such fancy marketing terms to suggest that they are using a different, newer or superior technique of liposuction.
 However, superior results depend on the surgeon’s expertise and artistic ability, not on what you call the procedure!

 Your own safety, comfort and final results depend on your making the right choice.
 Experienced doctors often charge more for their services because of their experience and skill.
-A cheap quotation could reflect the lack of an Anaesthetist, no hospital or even perhaps less liposuction experience – scenarios that could compromise your safety or leave you permanently disfigured.
+A cheap quotation could reflect the lack of an Anaesthetist, no hospital or less liposuction experience – scenarios that could compromise your safety or leave you permanently disfigured.

 Liposuction is a surgical procedure and as such it warrants a careful physical assessment and detailed consultation in person by the doctor who’ll be doing your procedure, not by a Nurse or other employee.
 Moreover, doctors, like other professionals, charge for their time in giving you their professional opinion and expert advice.
 So, question the likely quality of any consultation that is going to be ‘free’.